Enrich Wyoming

 Enrich Wyoming - Western's non-credit program will no longer be accepting Senior Waivers.
 All participants will be responsible to pay the full course fee.

-These courses below are tentative for the Fall 2025 Semester.
+These courses below are tentative for the Fall 2025- Spring 2026 Semesters.
 Details and courses below may change.

 Course Description: